In a Nutshell:

 A Tires Sample Image of Whirlwind RoughRider Wheelchair

-It handles well and is quite capable over a variety of terrains – unsurprising, given the fact that it was designed primarily for use in developing nations where road quality is poor, there are few sidewalks, and as often as not, the person sitting in the chair will have to use it over rough, uneven terrain.
+It handles well and is quite capable over a variety of terrains—unsurprising, given that it was designed primarily for use in developing nations where road quality is poor, there are few sidewalks, and the person sitting in the chair will often have to use it over rough, uneven terrain.

-Other Whirlwind RoughRider Wheelchair reviews mentioned that while it’s not capable of handling the most extreme outdoor terrains, it offers an excellent middle ground, just as capable indoors as it is on the most common outdoor terrains you’re likely to encounter.
+Other Whirlwind RoughRider Wheelchair reviews mentioned that while it’s incapable of handling the most extreme outdoor terrains, it offers an excellent middle ground, just as capable indoors as on the most common outdoor terrains you’re likely to encounter.

 Pros & Cons of Whirlwind RoughRider Wheelchair